mvktsk/CustomerReviewsDocker/readme.md

 * Select container and press **Select** button.

-* Once the container has been selected, then the running process can be selected.
+* Once the container has been selected, then the running process can be attached.
 For debugging a IIS web application select w3wp.exe process:

 ![Attach](docs/media/screen-attach-to-process-process-selection.png)